 Character Select Forcing: If you want to have a steady cash inflow, you pretty much need at least some degree of Decking.

 Close Range Combatant: Most of the Physical Adept's Chi Casting spells are meant to either do damage at melee range or help them close with an opponent.
-It's not impossible to give an Adept a gun and some ranged combat skills, but given the shortage of Karma you're far better off specialising.
+It's not impossible to give an Adept a gun and some ranged combat skills, but given the shortage of Karma you're far better off specializing.

 Counter Attack: Overwatch is a preemptive version of this, causing the user to automatically retaliate against any enemy which crosses their line of sight within the effective range of the weapon it is used with.
 The idea is to position the character in such a way that they cannot be attacked without triggering Overwatch and damaging the assailant.
 It's an excellent ambush skill, though not so good in open areas.

 Critical Hit: This is based on how much Karma points you spend on your combat skills.
 The higher the number, the greater the critical hit chance and the easier the battles.
+Director's Cut adds an additional wrinkle by preventing them against enemies in medium or heavy cover, thus emphasising the need for flanking.

 Cybernetics Eat Your Soul: In line with the source material, characters have a finite amount of essence, and installing cyberware reduces that essence, with characters unable to socket any more cyberware if it would drop their essence to zero or lower.
 Again like the source material, this also has a negative effect on magic use, and every full point of essence lost increases the Cool Down time on casting magic spells by one turn.
 A magic user might be able to get away with a very small amount of cyberware that uses up less than one full point of essence (like a simple datajack) and still be at peak casting ability, but any more than that will degrade them.